How can I copy all objects from one Amazon S3 bucket to another bucket?

 3. Copy the objects between the S3 buckets.

 Note: Using the aws s3 ls or aws s3 sync commands on large buckets (with 10 million objects or more) can be expensive, resulting in a timeout.
-If you encounter timeouts because of a large bucket, consider using Amazon CloudWatch metrics to calculate the size and number of objects in a bucket.
+If you encounter timeouts because of a large bucket, then consider using Amazon CloudWatch metrics to calculate the size and number of objects in a bucket.
 Also, consider using S3 Batch Operations to copy the objects.

 4. Verify that the objects are copied.